-Recently, Szustakowski sat down to discuss the role that bioinformatics and translational medicine have played in identifying potential predictive biomarkers that may help select patients for I-O therapy.
+Recently, Szustakowski sat down to discuss the role that bioinformatics and translational medicine have played in identifying potential predictive biomarkers that may help select patients for oncology therapy.

-Question: What can you tell us about translational bioinformatics and its role in cancer research?
+Question: What can you tell us about translational medicine bioinformatics and its role in cancer research?